aaronpkelly/aaronpkelly.github.io/_posts/Web development.md

 - AWS S3 buckets can serve static websites, public domain address
 - all of the above can still use JS + call APIs etc
 - all of the above can use [[Cloudflare]] as a free CDN to sit in front of your site and reduce the cost from pennies to zero
+	- a cloudflare worker sits in-front of your site to do caching of common hot queries

 # Building a web application
 ## Guides that don't drive me insane